OpenBMB/ChatDev/wiki.md

   engineer to improve the user input prompt. **⚠️ Attention** Model generated prompts contains uncertainty and there may be a deviation from the requirement meaning contained in the original prompt.
 - params in SimplePhase:
     - max_turn_step: Max number of chatting turn.
+You can increase max_turn_step for better performance but it will take longer time to finish the phase.
     - need_reflect: Flag for reflection.
 Reflection is a special phase that automatically executes after a phase.
 It will start a chatting between counselor and CEO to refine the conclusion of phase chatting.
 - params in ComposedPhase